IlyaGusev/unmerge/PROPOSAL.md

-Research Proposal: Unmerging via Sparse Coding (UNMERGE)
+Research Proposal: Unmerging via Sparse Coding

 ## 1. Novelty Statement

 The core novelty of this work lies in establishing a **verifiable framework for model capability attribution** that allows backtracking of merged models.

-Our proposed method, UNMERGE, reframes the problem.
+Our proposed framework, UNMERGE, reframes the problem.
 We treat a model's fine-tuned capabilities, encapsulated in a task vector, as a "bill of materials" that can be decomposed into a sparse, non-negative combination of known "micro-task" vectors from a pre-built dictionary.

 It enables a controlled setting that can be a base for furure experiments.
 For instance, with causal verification.